openfootball/openfootball.github.io/questions.md

 and [here [2]](https://github.com/openfootball/build).
 Not really a tutorial (step-by-step guide).
 Sorry, still the early days.
 Just start and if you have questions or commentary as you go along post them to forum / mailing list maybe someone can help you out.
 All the best.
 Good luck.
+Bonus: Why not write a step-by-step build guide yourself and share it with the world?

-## Export Formats (JSON, CSV)
+## Export Formats (JSON, CSV, SQL)

-Q: How can I get datasets in JSON, CSV, SQL or <your data format here>?
+Q: How can I get datasets in JSON, CSV, SQL or _[your data format here]_?

 A: Get a copy of a pre-built `football.db` or `worldcup.db` etc.
 It's a single-file SQLite database (working anywhere, that is, Windows, Mac, Linux, etc.).

 Option 1) No coding required.
-Use your SQLite tool of choice to export to CSV, JSON, SQL or <your data format here>.
+Use your SQLite tool of choice to export to CSV, JSON, SQL or _[your data format here]_.

-Option 2) Write your own (little) script (in Ruby, Python, etc.) that exports to CSV, JSON or <your data format here>. - Bonus: Share your code with the world.
+Option 2) Write your own (little) script (in Ruby, Python, etc.) that exports to CSV, JSON or _[your data format here]_. - Bonus: Share your code with the world.

 <!--
 Add Example Script in Ruby
 -->

-Q: How can I get datasets in JSON or CSV (using <your database here>)?
+Q: How can I get datasets in JSON or CSV using _[your database here]_?

 A: Load the datasets into your (SQL) database of choice (PostgreSQL, MySQL, etc.) and

-Option 1) use your database tool of choice to export to CSV, JSON, SQL or <your data format here> etc. or
+Option 1) use your database tool of choice to export to CSV, JSON, SQL or _[your data format here]_ etc. or

-Option 2) use your language of choice and wipe up some code to export to CSV, JSON or <your data format here> etc.  - Bonus: Share your code with the world.
+Option 2) use your language of choice and wipe up some code to export to CSV, JSON or _[your data format here]_ etc.  - Bonus: Share your code with the world.